Wilton Resources Inc. Announces Closing of Private Placement Financing

-Calgary, Alberta--(Newsfile Corp. - May 23, 2024) - Wilton Resources Inc. (TSXV: WIL) (the "Corporation") is pleased to announce that it has closed its previously announced non-brokered private placement of units in the capital of the Corporation ("Units") at a purchase price of $0.60 per Unit, for aggregate gross proceeds of $500,000 (the "Offering").
+Calgary, Alberta--(Newsfile Corp. - May 28, 2024) - Wilton Resources Inc. (TSXV: WIL) (the "Corporation") is pleased to announce that it has closed its previously announced non-brokered private placement of 2,791,767 units in the capital of the Corporation ("Units") at a purchase price of $0.73 per Unit, for aggregate gross proceeds of approximately $2,037,989.83 (the "Offering").
 The principal use of the proceeds of the Offering is for general corporate purposes and as a reserve to pursue the acquisition of an international oil and gas property.

 For more information concerning the Corporation, please refer to the Corporation's profile on the SEDAR+ website at www.sedarplus.ca.